A Place Apart

-No roads lead to Holden Village, which makes the journey, itself, exceptional.
+No roads lead to Holden Village, which makes the journey itself exceptional.
 Most visitors arrive by boat, taking the historic Lady of the Lake ferry from Chelan or Field’s Point to the Lucerne boat dock.
 There are also a small proportion of visitors who choose to complete the pilgrimage on foot – hiking into the Village from trails connected to the Pacific Crest Trail.

 Since its founding, Holden has relied on a tradition of volunteer service.
 Operations depend on the efforts of more than a thousand volunteers annually who stay in the Village between 2 weeks and 1 year.
 This generous giving of time and talents makes Holden a vibrant and supportive community of renewal.